 The major study on the development of the Fatigue Severity Scale was conducted by Krupp, LB, et. al, and has been cited nearly 3,000 times.
 In the study, experimenters developed the FSS then subjected it to to tests of:

-What is the Fatigue Severity Scale (FSS)?
+Understanding the Fatigue Severity Scale

 The goal of the Fatigue Severity Scale is to ascertain the level of fatigue felt by a person in the last week.
 Because of this, fatigue scores may change over time — and they likely will for a person struggling with fatigue as a symptom of rheumatoid arthritis.